JAhimaz/Nightfall-text-based-game/README.md

 - Different Seasons affect the gameplay, amount of water/food your settlers need.

 Random Events:
-- 10% Rain (Acid/Normal) - Acid rain affects the water units while normal rain adds to it.
+- 10% Rain (Acid (15%) / Normal(75%) ) - Acid rain affects the water units while normal rain adds to it.
 - 5% Attacked by invaders.
 Damaging your defenses and possibly killing some settlers.
 (Although a reward of weapons and possibly surrendered invaders join your settlement).
 - 5% Natural Disaster Systems - Dust Storms, Earthquakes have chances of affecting your settlers and defenses (along with your settlement health).
 - 15% New Settlers join your settlement!